fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 of quantifiable metrics over non-quantifiable ones.

-Example: consider the problem of banks deciding whether an individual should be approved for a loan approval.
+Example: consider the problem of banks deciding whether an individual should be approved for a loan.
 Prior to using machine learning algorithms to compute a "score", banks might rely on engaging in conversations with clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
 By introducing an algorithm, it is possible that banks stop engaging in conversations with team members and clients, and assume the algorithm is good enough to blindly accept a recommendation.
-Furthermore, some might use information on those the algorithm typically rejects to create a system that takes advantage of those who need funds but did not receive them.
+Furthermore, some might use information on people algorithm typically rejects to create a system that takes advantage of people who need funds but did not receive them.

 To avoid this pitfall, we must be aware that once a technology is incorporated into a social context, new groups may reinterpret it and potentially use this